-France.
-GENCI, Grand Equipement National de Calcul Intensif, is a legal entity 50%-owned by the French State, represented by the Ministry for Higher Education and Research, 20% by the Commissariat à l'Énergie Atomique (CEA), 20% by the CNRS and 10% by universities.
-It was created in January 2007 to promote the use of modelling, simulation and high performance computing in fundamental and industrial research, and to promote the organisation of European high performance computing and to participate in its actions.
-A strategic Committee is following the HPC computing projects, and the proposed €25M/yr for the budget.
-After the completion of Tera10 (Bull, 10 teraflops) the CEA is proposing to build a new computing centre by Ter@tec, with the help of the local sponsors, and proposes an extension aimed towards a European HPC machine.
-The CNRS announced the acquisition of a 200-teraflop IBM machine in 2008, with a combined architecture (40 000 CPU cores, from 0.5Go memory for massive parallel processing and 4000 cores up to 8Go of memory per core for symmetric multiprocessing).
+France: GENCI, Grand Equipement National de Calcul Intensif, is a legal entity owned for 50% by the French State represented by the Ministry for Higher Education and Research, for 20% by the CEA, 20% by the CNRS and 10% by the Universities.
+It was created in January 2007 to promote the use of modelling, simulation and high performance computing in fundamental and industrial research, and promote the organisation of European high performance computing and participate to its actions.
+A strategic Committee is following HPC computing projects, and the proposition of \in 25M per year for the budget.
+After the completion of Tera10 (Bull, 10 Teraflops) CEA is proposing to build a new computing centre by Ter@tec, with the help of the local sponsors, and proposes an extension towards a European HPC machine.
+The CNRS announces in 2008 a 200 Teraflops IBM machine, with a combined architecture (40 thousands of CPU cores, from 0.5Go memory for the Massive Parallel Processing, and 4 thousands cores up to 8Go of memory per core, for Symmetric Multi Processing).

-UK.
-The report77, A Strategic Framework for High End Computing (HEC), published in 2006, maps out the road to petascale computing for the UK.
-It recommends training more specialists and proposes investments of at least £26M/yr.
-At the present time, the focus of UK HEC resides heavily in the physical sciences: the major communities include particle physics, astronomy, condensed matter, chemistry and material science, computational fluid dynamics and geophysics.
-The UK also has a National Grid Service (NGS) in place, including a set of lower-end nodes, together with the UK national supercomputing facilities.
-Spain.
-Mare Nostrum, based in Barcelona since 2005, is one of the largest supercomputers in Europe.
-The computer is owned by the Barcelona Supercomputing Center-Centro Nacional de Supercomputación (BSC-CNS), a consortium created by the Research and Education Departments of the national and regional governments and the Polytechnic University of Barcelona.
+UK: The report "Strategic Framework for high end computing (HEC)", published in 2006, envision the passage to petascale computing for the UK, and recommends to form more specialists and proposes a roadmap for investments of at least 26 Millions pounds per year.
+At the present time, the focus of UK HEC resides heavily in physical sciences: the major communities include particle physics, astronomy, condensed matter, chemistry and material science, computational fluid dynamics and geophysics.
+The UK has also in place a National Grid Service (NGS) including a set of lower-end nodes, together with the UK national supercomputing facilities.

+Spain: One of the largest super-computers in Europe, Mare Nostrum, is in Barcelona since 2005.
+The computer is owned by the Barcelona Supercomputing Centre-Centro Nacional de Supercomputación (BSC-CNS), a consortium created by the national and regional governments' respective research and education departments and the Polytechnic University of Barcelona.
 It is used for research in computer architecture, aerodynamics, biology and genetics, and also has industrial applications.
-It was available to Europe via DECI, in which astronomers had a large share.
+It was open to Europe via DECI (DEISA Extreme Computing Initiative), in which astronomers had a large share.

-The Netherlands.
-For Dutch academic and research supercomputing in general, the Netherlands Organisation for Scientific Research (NWO) provides support through its National Computing Facilities (NCF).
-The NCF funds, for instance, one large national supercomputer, currently Aster (replaced by Huygens in 2008) in the SARA centre (including networks like SURFnet, grids, visualisation...).
-The NCF's policy is to have a new system approximately every six years with a significant mid-life upgrade after three years.
+Netherlands: For Dutch academic and research supercomputing in general, the National Science Foundation (NWO) provides support through its NCF: the Foundation National Computing Facilities.
+NCF funds for instance one large national supercomputer, currently Aster (replaced by Huygens in 2008) in the SARA centre (including networks like SURFnet, grids, visualisation...).
+NCF's policy is to have a new system approximately every six years with a significant mid-life upgrade after three years.
 This schedule serves the scientific community best: the highest performance, the least number of "changes", best affordability, always on track and a kind of predictability for scientists who continuously invest in their software developments.
-Stella (the IBM BlueGene to operate LOFAR) is dedicated to LOFAR, and therefore to astronomy for the main part, and has been in Groningen since 2005.
+Dedicated to LOFAR, therefore astronomy for the main part, Stella (the IBM-BlueGene to operate LOFAR) is in Groningen since 2005.

-Italy.
-CINECA in Bologna is the main supercomputer centre for research, operated by a consortium of 31 Italian universities, plus CNR, the Research Ministry and some other institutions, together with industrial partners.
-CINECA has two machines in the TOP 100, and is twelfth in Europe, and aims to reinforce the connection between universities, key research centres and industry.
-CINECA has announced the acquisition of a 200 teraflops IBM machine, with 40 000 CPU cores for the end of 2008.
+Italy: CINECA in Bologna is the main supercomputer centre for research, operated by a consortium of 31 Italian universities, plus CNR and Research ministry and some other institutions, together with industrial partners.
+While CINECA has 2 machines in the TOP 100, and is at the 12th in Europe, it aims to reinforce the connection between Universities, key Research Centres and industry.
+CINECA has announced the acquisition for end 2008 of a 200 Teraflops IBM machine, with 40000 CPU cores.